 These legumes are cheap and nutrient-rich.
-Based on the research by the University of Guelph in Ontario, black beans have similar anti-cancer and heart healthy properties as those found in berries, tea and red wine.
+Based on the research by the University of Guelph in Ontario, black beans have similar anti-cancer and heart-healthy properties as those found in berries, tea, and red wine.
 Besides, black beans also offer protein and fiber in each serving.

 8. Brussels Sprouts

-This cruciferous vegetable is packed with essential nutrients (such as vitamin A, B6, C, E and K) and the mineral selenium that helps the body to battle free radicals.
+This cruciferous vegetable is packed with essential nutrients (such as vitamin A, B6, C, E, and K) and the mineral selenium that helps the body to battle free radicals.
 Numerous studies also pointed to the potential for prevention of bladder, breast, colon and lung cancer.

 10. Chicken Breast

 The skinless and boneless chicken breast is a timeless classic.
 It is an excellent source of protein and coenzyme Q10 that is essential for skin cell turnover.
-Its protein is composed of 18 amino acids and thus a perfect muscle food.
+Its protein is composed of 18 amino acids and is thus a perfect muscle food.

 This popular Japanese soybean is not only rich in vitamins C and B, but it is one of the few natural sources of vitamin E. Edamame is also a great source of protein, says Jeffrey Blumberg, Ph.D., director of the antioxidants lab at Tufts University.
 These beans are considered a natural source of antioxidants and isoflavones.